-At the annual general meeting of CRCD scheduled for march 2021, three directors must be elected by the shareholders, each for a term of one year or until their successor is elected or appointed.
+At the CRCD Annual General Meeting, 3 directors must be elected by the shareholders, for a term of one-year or until their successors are elected or appointed.

-Applications must have been received by CRCD no later than Friday, November 13, 2020, at 3 p.m.
-If there are more than three nominees, a secret ballot will be held and the election results will be published on CRCD's website.
+Applications had to be received by CRCD before November 11, 2022, at 3 p.m.
+As there are more than three nominees, a secret ballot will be held and the election results will be published on the CRCD's website.
 Incumbents are eligible for re-election each year.

-Nominees must complete the nomination form [In French] and forward it by email to Shareholder Relations at candidatures.CRCD@desjardins.com no later than 3:00 p.m. on November 13, 2020.
-The form must be accompanied by a digital portrait photo.
+Nominees had to complete the nomination form and forward it by email to Shareholder Relations at candidatures.CRCD@desjardins.com no later than 3:00 p.m. on November 11, 2022.
+The form had to be accompanied by a portrait photo.

-By submitting a nomination form, shareholders authorize CRCD to carry out security and credit checks on them and verify their civil and criminal records.
+By submitting a nomination form, shareholders authorize CRCD to carry out security and credit checks on them and verify their civil and criminel records.

 Selection of three candidates